WalkingPal/walking-pal-web/.docs/TYPE-SYSTEM.md

 # Type System Guide

-This style guide is created from Material.io design guidelines If you want to learn from animations and illustrations, [follow this link to official material.io type-system docs](https://material.io/design/typography/the-type-system.html#type-scale)
+This style guide is created from Material.io design guidelines.
+If you want to learn from animations and illustrations, [follow this link to official material.io type-system docs](https://material.io/design/typography/the-type-system.html#type-scale).

 ![type-system](./assets/material-type-face.png)